 “I think it is by far my greatest work that I’ve ever done,” she said in a video interview with Vogue.
 “I think I went into this being like ‘I’m going to sign to a major label and I’m going to be a really big artist’ and all this stuff, and in that process, I started being like ‘no’.
 I… literally don’t care if anyone listens to this sh*t.
 I just want it to be great, to be unequivocally just great art.”

-The new album may not have an official title or release date, but there’s plenty to get caught up on before the new age of Grimes begins.
+Book 1 is tentatively due this spring, and there’s plenty to get caught up on before the new age of Grimes begins.
 See everything there is to know, below.

 It’s a “space opera” about a lesbian AI romance

 Grimes is an artist, which means she doesn’t just “make records,” she has “concepts.”
 Like her fifth studio album, Miss Anthropocene, which was loosely based on an "anthropomorphic goddess of climate change" inspired by Roman mythology and villainy.